 CVD vs HPHT diamonds: Which is better?

-While both methods produce real diamonds composed of carbon, it is clear that diamonds grown using the CVD process are 100% carbon as opposed to HPHT diamonds which include metal impurities.
+While both methods produce real diamonds composed of carbon, it is clear that non mined diamonds grown using the CVD process are 100% carbon as opposed to HPHT diamonds which include metal impurities.
 As a result CVD diamonds are the purest Type IIa diamonds and have a significantly better shine, brightness & luster compared to HPHT diamonds.
 These kinds of lustrous diamonds are also a rarity in mined diamonds.